trofi/trofi.github.io.gen/posts/274-xmms2-flac-hangup-fix.md

 date: December 30, 2022
 ---

-Over past few months I noiced that `xmms2` started getting stuck on some songs in my playlist.
+Over past few months I noticed that `xmms2` started getting stuck on some songs in my playlist.
 The typical symptom is lack of sound after the song finished.
 There was no (expected!) switch to the next song.
-Instead existing playlist entry went to out-of-duration playtime report:
+Instead, existing playlist entry went to out-of-duration playtime report:

 ```